-Department of Sociology/Anthropology
+Department of Anthropology and Sociology

 Granville, Ohio 43023

-| My previous employment as a community organizer, a public policy analyst, and a Budget Assistant to the Governor for Children and Family Services inform both my teaching and my research interests.
+| My previous employment as a community organizer, a public policy analyst, and a Budget Assistant to the Governor for Children and Family Services in Washington State inform both my teaching and my research interests.

-My research-in-progress builds on my previous care work scholarship to include narrative care work – an analysis of the ways in which caregivers make meaning of illness, death, and grief.
-This work includes a Mellon Foundation Award for a project titled, “Writing Grief and Healing: Creative Nonfiction and Narrative Analysis” and an autoethnographic book manuscript currently underway and provisionally titled Speaking About Death: Reflections on Love, Loss, and Healing.
+My research-in-progress builds on my previous care work scholarship to include narrative care work – an analysis of the ways in which care workers make meaning of illness, death, and grief.
+This work includes a Mellon Foundation Award for a project titled, “Writing Grief and Healing: Creative Nonfiction and Narrative Analysis” and a memoir manuscript currently underway and provisionally titled Speaking About Death: Reflections on Love, Loss, and Healing.

 Just as I am committed to community-based, collaborative research, I believe the most effective teaching and learning processes must be interactive.
 To this end I continue to teach one class each year and I employ a variety of approaches to teaching/learning including critical and analytic service learning and teaching in learning communities.
 Using these and other approaches to teaching/learning, I seek to enable students to engage in the work of active, informed citizenship – the work which I believe to be the primary goal of a liberal arts education.